Looking for a general contractor in Everett? Choose one that understands manufacturing

 Once construction is underway, keeping the site tidy and free from as much dust as possible from the outset should be a priority for your contractor.
 The standards for cleanliness become more stringent as construction progresses.
 Where workers may initially be required to wear booties on their shoes, they will eventually graduate to full clean room protection: a full smock or coveralls, plus hairnets and gloves.

-These are just a sampling of considerations your general contractor will need to address when on your project.
+These are just a sampling of considerations your commercial contractor will need to address when on your project.
 It pays to work with a contractor with clean room expertise.

-Whether looking to build a refrigerated space or a temperature- and humidity-controlled dry room, your business will benefit from having a knowledgeable general contractor on your team.
+Whether looking to build a refrigerated space or a temperature- and humidity-controlled dry room, your business will benefit from having a knowledgeable commercial contractor on your team.

 Refrigerated spaces are used not only for cold storage but also data centers, storage for compressed gas, volatile liquid production and aircraft manufacturing.